ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-30-Data Science Preparation.md

 	- [NLP specfic problem](https://chesterhsieh.github.io/2018/12/02/2018-11-19-NLP_InterViewQuestion/)
 - Deep learning
 ## Leetcode
-In the beginning I don't believe this is necessa
+In the beginning I don't believe this is necessary for DS, till I failed at least 5 different interviews.
+The reason why company want to do the code challenge for DS position is to prevent fake profile and
 ## Sklearn API
 ## DS question
 ## Deep learning